beccaLeeBae/Bored/README.md

 * Token authentication
 * A route to get movies currently in theatres (_with the current date and user's zip code_)
 * A route to get all trending TV shows
+* A route to get information about the next episode of a particular TV show
 * A route to get the current weather (_with the user's zip code_)
 * A route to get nearby restaurants (_with the user's zip code and meal type generated from the time of day of the search_)
 * A route to save a TV show or movie that the user is choosing to watch to that user's account (_with the type of entertainment medium_)